 The Post Graduate Course in Acting and Theatre-making is a one year full time course of intensive practical work.
 During the one year of study, the students:

-The class size for the program can go up to a maximum number of eighteen students.
+The class size for the program can go up to a maximum number of twenty students.

 The 3 Pillars of the Programme